How to Avoid Capital Gains Tax

 Investing your money in other ways can also help to reduce the capital gains tax payable, and in some cases like investing in programmes that provide funding for small businesses, you can reclaim some of the capital gains tax already paid.
-You can also save up to £1,195 in income tax if you swap some of your salary for childcare vouchers through your workplace.
-Childcare vouchers therefore lower your taxable income and enable you to reduce your capital gains.
+You can also save up to £1,195 in income tax if you swap some of your salaries for childcare vouchers through your workplace.
+Childcare vouchers, therefore, lower your taxable income and enable you to reduce your capital gains.

 Whilst many of these methods are a good way of managing your money and avoiding your liability to pay capital gains tax, it is important not to be tempted to sell any of your assets without declaring any of these gains to HMRC, otherwise, you could be heavily prosecuted.
 Avoiding tax is perfectly legal if done in the right way, but tax evasion is illegal, so be very careful and if you are unsure then seek financial advice before it’s too late.